Mystorius/hf-cloud-mle/part2/README.md

 # Container Creation and Testing Exercise

-## Updating the Dockerfile for CUDA and Hugging Face on H100
+## Updating the Dockerfile for CUDA and 🤗 on H100
-We need to ensure that the Dockerfile is using a CUDA version that supports the latest NVIDIA H100 GPUs, and install the necessary libraries, including Hugging Face `transformers` and `accelerate` for optimal GPU support.
+We need to ensure that the Dockerfile is using a CUDA version that supports the latest NVIDIA H100 GPUs, and install the necessary libraries, including 🤗 `transformers` and `accelerate` for optimal GPU support.
 The base image should also include the `cuDNN` library.

 The dockerfile can be found [here](./Dockerfile).